rigvedmaanas/CTkSlideView/README.md

 ## How to use it?

 1. Download the source code.
-2. Copy and Paste the CTkSlideView python file in the directory where your python program is present.
+2. Copy and Paste the CTkSlideView.py and CTkAnimator.py in the directory where your python program is present.
 3. import the CTkSlideView

 ***